Information for Visitors

 Wheelchair users and people with disabilities are welcome to attend the event.
 There will be a separate area.
 However, as there is only limited space available, a separate ticket must be purchased for this.
 Due to organizational reasons, access to this area is unfortunately not possible with a general spectator ticket.

-If seating is required due to a physical impairment, please purchase a wheelchair ticket for the respective event, as seating can be provided in the area used for this purpose.
+In general the event venue only offers standing room.
+However, at the Paraclimbing World Cup as well as the Boulder Qualfication and Lead Qualification round there will be seating available.
+If seating is required due to a physical impairment during the other events, please purchase a "limited mobility" ticket for the respective event, as seating can be provided in the area used for this purpose.

-Yes, there will be the possibility to buy drinks and small snacks at the event site.
-In addition, the KI Bistro will be open with special World Cup offers.
+Yes, there will be the possibility to buy drinks and snacks at the event site and the KI bistro.

-In principle, children are also allowed to attend the Climbing World Cup in Innsbruck.
-At the Lead & Boulder World Cup, however, there are no seats available at the event site.
+Generally, children are welcome to attend the Climbing World Cup in Innsbruck.
+Depending on the competition round there may be no seats available at the event site.
 Therefore, and due to the large number of visitors expected, especially at the finals, visibility may be very limited.
 We would also like to point out that there may be a high level of noise in some places, which is not suitable for (small) children.

-Animals are generally not allowed on the event grounds.
+Animals are not allowed on the event grounds.
 The only exception are certified assistance dogs.

 The Climbing World Cup is an outdoor event that will also take place in case of bad weather (for example rain).
 If extreme weather conditions (thunderstorms, strong winds) make it impossible to hold the event, this will be communicated as early as possible with further information.
 In case of cancellation for these reasons, the ticket price cannot be refunded.
 Further information can be found in the terms and conditions.

 Items found and handed in at the event site will be kept at the accreditation or at the office of the Austrian Climbing Federation for the duration of the event.
-Items that are not picked-up by 20 June 2023 at the latest will be disposed of or handed in at the lost & found office of the City of Innsbruck (Fallmerayerstraße 2, 6020 Innsbruck).
+Items that are not picked-up by 03 July 2025 at the latest will be disposed of.